tommyskott/nextjs-netlify-identity/README.md

 When clicking the login button you will see the Netlify Identity Widget pop up.
 First time you will need to set your local development url: `http://localhost:3000`

-## Install Netlify CLI globally
+## Install Netlify cli globally

-Make it easier to work locally with Netlify serverless functions, by using [Netlify CLI](https://docs.netlify.com/cli/get-started/).
+Make it easier to work locally with Netlify serverless functions, by using [Netlify cli](https://docs.netlify.com/cli/get-started/).

 ### Install